raystubbs/nvim-cljfmt-indents/README.md

 }
 ```

-Do something like this to use this plugin within Clojure
+Do something like this, to enable it in Clojure buffers.
-buffers.

 ```lua
 vim.api.nvim_create_autocmd({ 'BufEnter', 'BufWinEnter' }, {